davidmcfar/labreview/README.md

 you'll need git installed locally, as well as a preprocessor like [SASS](https://sass-lang.com/) for CSS compilation =.
 A good code editor helps too!

 ## Built with:
-HTML
+- Html
-CSS
+- CSS
-JavaScript
+- Javascript

 ## Installion
-Cd tp the location of your choice, and then git clone.
-Hack away!
+''Cd to the location of your choice, and then 'git clone'.
+Hack away!''

 ## License
 MIT

 ## authors
-dtm - front-end dev
+- dtm - front-end dev
-dm - web designer
+- dm - web designer
-po - graphic designer
+- po - graphic designer
-hd - 3D / Motion
+- hd - 3D / Motion
-re - Photography
+- re - Photography